Science Speeds Up on Station, Next Crew Trains for Launch

-Category: Space Hits: 5Expedition 64 Flight Engineers Shannon Walker and Soichi Noguchi are pictured as Walker displays plants grown for the Asian Herbs in Space agriculture study.
+Category: Space Hits: 6Expedition 64 Flight Engineers Shannon Walker and Soichi Noguchi are pictured as Walker displays plants grown for the Asian Herbs in Space agriculture study.

 The residents living aboard the International Space Station resumed their advanced space research activities today following a well-deserved break on Monday.
 The Expedition 64 septet conducted vision tests, explored genetic expression, and set up a cinematic virtual reality camera inside the orbital lab.